Updated April 10, 2018. Download a PDF version of the Constitution.

 The vice president shall chair the meetings of the Council of Representatives and shall fulfill the duties of the president during her/his absence.
 The vice president may be assigned other duties determined by the Board of Directors.

 The past president shall fulfill the duties of the president or vice president in their absence and perform such duties as may from time to time be determined by the Board of Directors.
-If the immediate past president is not available to serve, the Board of Directors may appoint a previous past president.
+If the immediate past president is not available to serve, the Board of Directors may on the advice of the president appoint a previous past president or a current or recent Board member.

 The Treasurer, or her/his designate, is responsible for keeping FAUW’s financial records and for transactions with financial institutions designated by the Board of Directors.
 The treasurer shall be responsible for rendering an account of FAUW’s financial position to the Board of Directors whenever required and shall report to the membership at general meetings.
 S/he shall also perform such other duties as may from time to time be determined by the Board of Directors.